An 8-year search for Rudy Farias came to a miracle end. But was he really missing?

 An article published on FOX 26 Houston in 2012 reported that Rudy and his mother, described as “marine mother and son,” were facing homelessness.

-“Rudy Farias was unable to talk to us face to face today as he’s lying in a hospital bed,” the preview of the report, which has since been removed, read.] (in two minds about including this.
-Can’t find anything about it being retracted, have reached out to Fox)
+“Rudy Farias was unable to talk to us face to face today as he’s lying in a hospital bed,” the preview of the report, which has since been removed, read.

 ‘My son is receiving the care he needs to overcome his trauma’